area9innovation/fast/mini/readme.md

 - Re-do the file interface so that we can have a Forth program to run after reading a file

-## Mini Forth & command interface
+## Mini Forth

 The interface to the compiler is modelled as a Forth.
-Using this language, Mini takes commands, using a stack to pass arguments where required.
-Some commands have access to the compiler commands:

-	<name> <val> define		- define a top-level name in the program
-	<file> readfile			- read the contents of the given file
-	<file> import			- read the contents of the given file, and eval each line
-						      (todo: this should probably be renamed, since it works on Forth)

-## Mini Forth

-Values:
+The Forth interpreter has a stack at runtime, which is used to construct AST and other manipulations.

+The values in this Forth correspond to the values in the expression language.
+Besides stack and Forth contructs, this Forth also serves as the interface to the compile server itself.

+### Values

 	1						- push an int on the stack
 	3.141					- push a double on the stack
 	"hello world"			- push a string on the stack

-Common stack operations:
+### Common stack operations

 	x drop ->
 	x dup -> x x